5.2.6. Statements & Operators

 new T T&

 Returns a reference to an instance of a type newly allocated on the heap.
 If T is a type, a default instance of that type will be allocated.
-If T is an expression, an instance of the expression’s type will be allocated and initialized with the value of the expression.
+If the type expects any parameters, they must be provided through a corresponding argument tuple: new T(ARG_1, ... ,ARG_N).
+If T is a constant, an instance of its type will be allocated and initialized with the value.
+Other types of expressions are not allowed.

 pack tuple bytes